PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ---
-date: 2022-03-01
+date: 2022-04-21
-title: The 8 best open source analytics tools
+title: The 9 best open source analytics tools
 rootPage: /blog
 sidebar: Blog
 showTitle: true
 hideAnchor: true
 author: ["joe-martin"]
-featuredImage: ../images/blog/blog-generic-4.png
+featuredImage: ../images/blog/product-people.png
 featuredImageType: full
 categories: ["Product analytics", "Guides", "Open source"]
 ---

-Whether you’re looking for a solution for your business or side project, there’s no shortage of analytics tools to choose from.
-However many of the most popular tools come with hefty price tags or require you to send data to their systems.
-That’s where open source analytics analytics tools come in.

-Open source software is literally developed in the open, with the source code freely available for modification and assessment.
-Such projects also often have free versions available, which is great if you’re looking for free  alternatives to Mixpanel, Amplitude or other tools.

-Of course, not all open source analytics tools are created equal.
-Some tools are focused on analyzing massive databases, while others focus on web analytics as open source alternatives to Google Analytics.
-Others, such as PostHog, are all-in-one analytics platforms.
+Most well-known analytics tools demand hefty price tags, and they own your data.
+This is bad news for early-stage startups, or anyone who cares about user privacy.
+Thankfully, open source analytics tools are better, and more numerous, than ever before.

+Most open source alternatives to the likes of Google Analytics, Amplitude, or Mixpanel are either free, or significantly cheaper.
+They also allow you to modify and extend them however you wish.

-Here, we’ve selected some of the best open source analytics tools to help you choose the right open source analytics tool for you.
+Here, we’ve selected some of the best open source analytics tools across a range of categories, including big data platforms, specialized web analytics tools, and all-in-one platforms like PostHog.

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - best open source analytics tools](../images/blog/gdpr-compliant-analytics/posthog-gdpr-compliant.png)

-PostHog is an all-in-one open source analytics platform that offers all the essential tools you need to build better products, including funnels, feature flags, heat maps, and more - it's also one of the [best open source session recording tools](/blog/best-open-source-session-replay-tools) around.
+PostHog is an all-in-one open source analytics platform that offers all the essential tools you need to build better products, including funnels, feature flags, path analysis, heat maps, and more - it's also one of the [best open source session recording tools](/blog/best-open-source-session-replay-tools) around.

 It’s entirely self-serve, with the ability to auto-capture event information out of the box.
 The interface makes querying your data a breeze, with no SQL required.

 Best of all, PostHog can be self-hosted on your existing infrastructure — making it an excellent alternative to tools such as Mixpanel if you’re concerned about privacy.

-Of course, we _would_ say PostHog is the best open source analytics platform, but if you need convincing then you can get started for free and decide for yourself today!
+Of course, we _would_ say PostHog is great, but if you need convincing then you can [get started for free](/pricing) and decide for yourself.
+You can either self-host, or use [PostHog Cloud](/pricing#cloud) if you'd prefer a fully-managed experience – it's free up to 1 million events per month

 ### Who is PostHog for?
-PostHog is the best open source analytics tool for companies that are focused on building a more successful product.
+PostHog is ideal for companies that are focused on building a more successful product.
 It is especially useful for those that need to stay in control of their data, and who want an all-in-one platform instead of piecing together multiple tools.
-It is primarily designed for Engineering, Data Engineering and Product teams to use.
+It is primarily designed for engineering, data science, and product teams.

 ### Strengths
 - All-in-one analytics suite